 6. My Furnace Is Making a Humming Noise

-If the noise doesn't go away, it is a good idea to contact a professional HVAC technician.
+If the noise continues, it is a good idea to get in touch with a professional HVAC technician.

-7. My Furnace Is Noisy
+7. My Furnace Makes Loud Noises

 8. My Furnace Can't Turn On